|Training Dates||To Register||Training Location|

 CLASS WILL BE TAUGHT IN ENGLISH.

 This 8-hour class given over 2 four-hour days covers information needed for earning the Intentional Adulteration – Vulnerability Assessments Qualified Individual certificate.
+The class will run 9am – 1pm each day.

 The Nuts & Bolts of the Course